clamintus/ONScripter-NX/README.md

 Any game that uses legacy ONScripter should run just fine though.
 If not, please open an issue! :)

 ## How to Play
-- Put `onscripter-nx.nro` in an empty folder
+- Extract `onscripter-nx.zip` (or a game-specific zip from the releases) to the root of your SD card
+- Go to the folder where `onscripter-nx.nro` is located (`/switch/` followed by `onscripter-nx/` or game-specific folder name)
-- Copy the game files in the new folder:
+- Copy the game files in that folder:
     - `arc*.nsa` / `arc*.sar`
-    - `nscript.dat`
+    - `nscript.dat` (you don't need this if you are using a game-specific version)
     - Soundtracks (`CD` folder, ...)
-    - `default.ttf` font
+    - `default.ttf` font (you don't need this if you are using a game-specific version)
 - Launch ONScripter-NX from hbmenu
     - _Note:_ Launching from the album applet seems to work, but it is strongly advised to launch it by holding R on an installed game to avoid potential memory problems since that's the normal environment where Switch homebrews are designed to run.
 - Enjoy!